zacwest/ZSWTappableLabel/Example/Pods/ZSWTaggedString/README.md

         return @{ NSUnderlineStyleAttributeName: @(NSUnderlineStyleSingle) };
     }

-    return (NSDictionary *)nil;
+    return @{};
 }];
 ```

 The library does not provide this functionality by default because custom or inexplicit fonts and dynamic type make this behavior unpredictable.
-You can use `-[ZSWTaggedStringOptions registerDefaultOptions:]` to keep a global default set of options with something like the above.
+You can use `ZSWTaggedStringOptions.registerDefaultOptions()` to keep a global default set of options with something like the above.

 ## Fast stripped strings

-Stripping the tags off allows you to produce a flat string for fast height calculations (assuming no font changes), statistics gathering, etc., without needing the overhead of an attributed string.
-You can accomplished this by using the `-string` method on a `ZSWTaggedString` instead of the `-attributedString` methods.
+Stripping tags allows you to create a `String` for fast height calculations (assuming no font changes), statistics gathering, etc., without the overhead of tags.
+You can accomplished this by using the `.string()` method on a `ZSWTaggedString` instead of the `.attributedString()` methods.

+## Error handling

+Invalid strings such as non-ending tags (`<a>taco!`) or strings where you do not escape user input (see [Gotchas](#gotchas)) are considered errors by the programmer.

+For Swift consumers, all of the methods throw when you provide invalid input.

+For Objective-C consumers, there are optional `NSError`-returning methods, and all of the methods return `nil` in the error case.

 ## Gotchas